 Building better relationships is not as hard as you think.
 The real secrets are not about big gestures, being romantic, or being rich.
-It’s the small action and subtle thoughts happen daily without being noticed.
+It’s the small action and subtle thoughts that happen daily without being noticed.
 It’s about consistency, a lifetime commitment to your loved one.

 I remember one of the Simon Sinek motivational talks, he said something like this.
-Someone didn’t fall in love with you because you remembered her birthday or bought her flower on Valentine’s day.
+Someone didn’t fall in love with you because you remembered her birthday or bought her a flower on Valentine’s day.

 She fell in love with you because when you woke up in the morning you said good morning to her before you checked your phone.